theone4ever/cloudify-kubernetes-plugin-blueprint/README.md

+# This project is forked from https://github.com/cloudify-examples/cloudify-kubernetes-plugin-blueprint to use a forked version of cloudify kubernetes plugin solove the deployment problem.

 ## Cloudify Kubernetes Plugin

 This project contains sample blueprints that demonstrate a hybrid cloud scenario involving microservice and non-microservice orchestration, along with Cloudify driven microservice autoscaling in Kubernetes.
 The details of that sample are [here](#hybrid-cloud-example).